 MU-RTS procedure

-In each 20 MHz channel occupied by the PPDU that contains an MU-RTS Trigger frame, the transmitter of the MU-RTS Trigger frame shall request at least one STA to send a CTS frame response that occupies the 20 MHz channel.
-The transmitter of an MU-RTS Trigger frame shall not request a STA to send a CTS frame response in a 20 MHz channel that is not occupied by the PPDU that contains the MU-RTS Trigger frame.
+In each 20 MHz channel occupied by the PPDU that contains an MU-RTS Trigger frame, the transmitter of the MU-RTS Trigger frame shall request at least one non-AP(#16562) STA to send a CTS frame response that occupies the 20 MHz channel.
+The transmitter of an MU-RTS Trigger frame shall not request a non-AP(#16562) STA to send a CTS frame response in a 20 MHz channel that is not occupied by the PPDU that contains the MU-RTS Trigger frame.

-After transmitting an MU-RTS Trigger frame, the STA shall wait for a CTSTimeout interval of aSIFSTime + aSlotTime + aRxPHYStartDelay that begins when the MAC receives the PHY-TXEND.confirm primitive for the transmitted MU-RTS Trigger frame.
-If the MAC does not receive a PHY-RXSTART.indication primitive during the CTSTimeout interval, the STA shall conclude that the transmission of the MU-RTS Trigger frame has failed, and, if the MU-RTS Trigger frame initiated a TXOP, the STA shall invoke its backoff procedure(#14328).
+After transmitting an MU-RTS Trigger frame, the AP(#16562) shall wait for a CTSTimeout interval of aSIFSTime + aSlotTime + aRxPHYStartDelay that begins when the MAC receives the PHY-TXEND.confirm primitive for the transmitted MU-RTS Trigger frame.
+If the MAC does not receive a PHY-RXSTART.indication primitive during the CTSTimeout interval, the AP(#16562) shall conclude that the transmission of the MU-RTS Trigger frame has failed, and, if the MU-RTS Trigger frame initiated a TXOP, the AP(#16562) shall invoke its backoff procedure(#14328).
 If the MAC receives a PHY-RXSTART.indication primitive during the CTSTimeout interval, then the MAC shall wait for the corresponding PHY-RXEND.indication primitive to determine whether the MU-RTS Trigger frame transmission was successful.
-The receipt of a CTS frame from any STA addressed by the MU-RTS Trigger frame before the PHY-RXEND.indication primitive, shall be interpreted as the successful transmission of the MU-RTS Trigger frame, permitting the frame exchange sequence to continue.
+The receipt of a CTS frame from any non-AP STA(#16562) addressed by the MU-RTS Trigger frame before the PHY-RXEND.indication primitive, shall be interpreted as the successful transmission of the MU-RTS Trigger frame, permitting the frame exchange sequence to continue.
 The receipt of any other type of frame shall be interpreted as a failure of the MU-RTS Trigger frame transmission.
-In this instance, the STA may process the received frame and, if the MU-RTS Trigger frame initiated a TXOP, shall invoke its backoff procedure at the PHY-RXEND.indication primitive.
+In this instance, the AP(#16562) may process the received frame and, if the MU-RTS Trigger frame initiated a TXOP, shall invoke its backoff procedure at the PHY-RXEND.indication primitive.

+NOTE – If the MU-RTS Trigger frame transmission fails, and the MU-RTS Trigger frame is sent in an already initiated TXOP, then the AP can perform a PIFS recovery as defined inI 10.22.2.7 (#16592)

 An MU-RTS Trigger frame shall not be carried in a VHT MU PPDU or an HE MU PPDU.